Skip to main content

 The arc takes the reader from one state at the beginning to a changed state at the end.

 Using the tools at your disposal, like the story arc, and knowing how to write and when to place key events in your story for maximum reader satisfaction is key to a good story.
 So what’s a good story?
-It’s story others want to read.
+It’s a story others want to read.

 The first of the key events is the inciting incident.